Director and trustee

 Director of Policy and Campaigns

 Olivia studied Geography at UCL, where she focused on overseas development.
 She has previously undertaken a range of policy and project management work for a number of civil society organisations.
-She has volunteered extensively, including setting up and leading projects for women and young people in the UK and abroad.
+She has extensive volunteer experience, which includes setting up and leading projects for women and young people nationally and internationally.
 She holds the APMP project management qualification.

 Paola is an experienced professional with a track record as a senior financial analyst in private/listed companies and public institutions in the UK, Switzerland and Italy.
 She has 15 years’ experience as a volunteer coordinator of an international camp for children of immigrant families.
 She strives to cultivate her passion for improving the wellbeing of women for a better and more peaceful world.